The-Duat/Nile/pages/miz.md

 - `v` - Binds the dedicated GPU to VFIO for VM passthrough.

 ## miz sw
-`miz sw fetch <package>` - Installs that package.
+`miz sw in <package>` - Installs that package.

-`miz sw remove <package>` - Removes that package.
+`miz sw rm <package>` - Removes that package.

-- Adding the `-aur` flag after `fetch` or `remove` will direct the command to yay instead of pacman, allowing you to install AUR packages.
+- Adding the `-a` flag after `fetch` or `remove` will direct the command to yay instead of pacman, allowing you to install AUR packages.

-**Example:** `miz sw fetch -aur grapejuice-git`.
+**Example:** `miz sw in -a grapejuice-git`.

-- Adding the `-ui` flag after `fetch` or `remove` will install packages based on the preset DE/WM list.
+- Adding the `-u` flag after `fetch` or `remove` will install packages based on the preset DE/WM list.
 Currently, you can only install one desktop at a time.

-**Example:** `miz sw fetch -ui kde`.
+**Example:** `miz sw in -u kde`.

-- Adding the `-custom` flag after `fetch` or `remove` allows you to automatically install custom mizOS packages.
+- Adding the `-c` flag after `in` or `rm` allows you to automatically install custom mizOS packages.
 This feature is not yet implemented.

 `miz sw cc` - Clears the pacman and AUR cache.
-Also clears journal logs.
+Also clears journal logs if SystemD exists.